nickzoic/nick.zoic.org/art/fupy-micropython-for-fpgas/index.md

 # Files & Repositories

+Before we change anything we've got to work out what's where.

 The [Litex Buildenv](https://github.com/timvideos/litex-buildenv.git) repository pulls in a whole bunch of toolchain stuff as submodules, and also the build scripts pull in other modules including [FuPy](https://github.com/fupy/micropython.git).
 All up there's about